10 Tips, tricks & THINGS You'll want to know before your Everest Base camp Trek

 Hours of trekking and the high altitude will force your body to burn thousands of calories a day.
 Eating helps you recover your energy.
 The food on the trek can be delicious as teahouses provide warm and rich meals.
 However, stay away from meat, dairy and tread lightly at bakeries.
 Perishable goods travel via plane from Kathmandu to Lukla, then are packed on porters, yaks or donkeys, and finally are brought to the teahouses and bakeries.
 Although delicious, there is no way to know how long something has been sitting, and refrigeration is not the norm.
 That is why Pringles, Oreos and other non-perishable snacks are so great to purchase on the trail!
 I’m all about eating local foods, but wait to try meat, dairy or baked goods until the last couple days of your trip or in Kathmandu.
 You don’t want your 13-day trek potentially ruined because of a bad cheese sandwich (I speak from experience, woof).

-Everest Basecamp is amazing, but Kala Patthar is the real gem.
+but Kala Patthar is the real gem.

 We all signed up for the Everest Base Camp trek to get to Everest Base Camp.
 And it is amazing!
 But the day with the most beautiful views of Everest is the optional morning hike up Kala Patthar.